calvinmwhu/ffmpeg_point_cloud/README.md

-An example of using ffmpeg to decode color and depth video into frames and merge the two streams into point clouds
+An example of using ffmpeg to decode color and depth videos into frames and merge the two streams into point clouds